Yogen Früz

 Yogen Früz is a Canadian chain of frozen yogurt and smoothie stores that also serves healthy alternative food products.
 The chain is run through company-owned, franchised, and non-traditional partnerships.
-The chain operates worldwide and has been rated one of the top 500 franchises for over 20 years.
-The global headquarters is in Markham, Ontario in the Greater Toronto Area of Canada.
+The chain operates worldwide and has its global headquarters in Markham, Ontario in the Greater Toronto Area of Canada.

 History

 Yogen Früz was founded in 1986 by brothers Michael Serruya and Aaron Serruya, who opened the firm's first outlet in August 1986 at The Promenade Shopping Centre in Thornhill, Ontario, Canada.
 The umlaut over the "u" in the store's name is an example of foreign branding.